kyuuseiryuu/websocket-handler/readme.md

 | text | (Message, connection) |
 | error | (WebSocketErrorEvent) |
 | close | (connection) |

+## Data Flow
+1. The request will transform to JSON object,
+2. If request transform failed will call `text` event and over.
+3. If request has `SYS_ACTION` property, will try to map action
+4. If action mapper return true to jump event then over this request
+5. Else will call `json` event.

 ## License
 ## MIT